puppetlabs/puppetdb/spec/node.md

 [You can use `curl`](curl.md) to query information about nodes like so:

     curl -H "Accept: application/json" 'http://localhost:8080/nodes'
-    curl -G -H "Accept: application/json" 'http://localhost:8080/nodes' --data-urlencode 'query=["=", ["node", "active"], true]'
+    curl -G -H "Accept: application/json" 'http://localhost:8080/nodes' --data-urlencode 'query=["=", ["fact", "kernel"], "Linux"]'

 #### `GET /v2/nodes/:node`

-This will return status information for the given active node.
+This will return status information for the given node, active or not.
 There must be an `Accept` header containing `application/json`.

 ##### Response format